 What is the driving factor for the timing and nature of this release?
 As you know, Movere is SOC2 Type 2 certified.
 As part of those ongoing efforts, Movere undergoes periodic in-depth security reviews to ensure we continue to offer the most secure product possible.
 This release gives us the opportunity to launch several strategic security updates in advance of our next SOC2 audit, (scheduled for Q4 2019).

-When will the previous version(s) of the console be deprecated and stop working?
+When will the previous version(s) of the Console be deprecated and stop working?
 Previous versions of the Movere Console will stop working once their current token.txt file expires.
 Tokens are valid for 90 days, and you can check the status of your current token file on the Upload to Cloud tab in the Console.
 Previous versions of the Console will continue to function until the token file expires, after which time upgrading to the new Console will be required.
-With all of the security updates we've packed into this release, we highly recommend that all users download and run the new version as soon as possible.
+With all of the security updates we've packed into this release, however, we highly recommend that all users download and run the new version as soon as possible.

-Will the new console change the minimum requirements and/or permissions for scanning?
-Yes, the new console will now require .NET 4.7.2 to be installed and running.
+Will the new Console change the minimum requirements and/or permissions for scanning?
+Yes, the new Console will now require .NET 4.7.2 to be installed on any machine running the Console.

-How will command line scanning change with the new console?
-When running the new console from a command, you must enter the Magic Word in clear text before entering the command string variables, using this flag: -magicword:magicword123!.
+How will command line scanning change with the new Console?
+When running the new Console from a command, you must enter the Magic Word in clear text before entering the command string variables, using this flag: -magicword:magicword123!.
 This flag should be added before any other variables, for example: Movere.service.exe -magicword:magicword123! -ad -upload.